Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 If you have sent us a speculative application – i.e. an application that does not relate to a specific position advertised by us – we will also process your personal data in order to decide on the establishment of a contractual relationship.
 The above statements apply accordingly, whereby we will generally delete your data if we believe that your personal data is unlikely to be used to decide on the establishment of a contractual relationship.

-(2) Any processing for the assertion, exercise or defence of legal claims in connection with applications
+(2) Possible processing for the assertion, establishment, exercise or defence of legal claims in connection with applications(d) Purposes of data processing

 (e) Legal basis, legitimate interests

 The legal basis in these cases is Art.
-6(1)(f) GDPR.
+6 (1) point (f) GDPR.
 According to Art.
-6(1)(f) GDPR, the processing of personal data is lawful if the processing is necessary to safeguard a legitimate interest of the controller or a third party, unless your interests and rights to exclude the processing outweigh the legitimate interests of the controller or the third party.
-The legitimate interests of the controller or third party lie in the assertion, exercise or defence of legal claims.
+6 (1) point (f) GDPR, the processing of personal data is lawful if the processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by your interests and rights to exclude the processing.
+The legitimate interests of the controller or third party lie in the assertion, establishment, exercise or defence of legal claims.

 (f) Criteria for the storage period